 1) Meet like-minded people

-2) Coaching sports brings benefits- to you and those you teach!
+2) Helping to coach sports brings benefits- to you and those you teach!

 More and more people are becoming excited by the prospect of coaching sports on their gap year- and with very good reason!
 Not only will this allow you to motivate and inspire young children living in poor conditions, but it can do incredible things for you as a person too.